ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-12-change-outlook-sender-mailbox-with-powershell-a-workaround.md

 $account = $outlook.Session.Accounts.Item($EmailFrom)
 ```

-<blockquote>NOTE: You need to have this email address configured on your Outlook, otherwise this will not work.
+> NOTE: You need to have this email address configured on your Outlook, otherwise this will not work.

 With our `$account` variable set let's assign it to our `SendUsingAccount` mail object property.